Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 ```

 ## 13: Unlocking following a power failure
-In the event that pipeline execution is interupted by a power failure,
+In the event that pipeline execution is interrupted by a power failure,
 the directory can be unlocked in order to restart using the provided
 DS-unlock script: